SarathViswa09/fitness_tracker/README.md

 `npm start & node ../back-end/components/backend.js`

-In order to run the automation scripts: navigate to Automation/ folder and run the following commands:
+In order to run the automation scripts: navigate to `cd Automation/` folder and run the following commands:
 `javac -cp "../selenium-java-4.26.0/*" LoginTest.java` and then
 `java -cp "../selenium-java-4.26.0/*" LoginTest.java`